Ipstenu/varnish-http-purge/readme.txt

 = Does this work with Nginx caching? =

 It can, if you've configured nginx caching to respect the curl PURGE request.
-If this doesn't work, I recommend setting your Varnish IP to `localhost` as Nginx requires a service control installed for the IP address to work.
+If this doesn't work, I recommend setting your Proxy IP to `localhost` as Nginx requires a service control installed for the IP address to work.

 = What should my cache rules be? =